DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Section configuration allows you to:
 - Create Section types that can be reused across projects.
-- Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface)
+- Define sections using multiple methods (distance with offset, distance with slope, offset with slope, slope to surface).
-- Setup section points efficiently with add, remove, and reorder capabilities
+- Setup section points efficiently with add, remove, and reorder capabilities.
 - Shows each point location on the section view.
-- Add feature lines as objects in your section definitions for greater control and flexibility
+- Add feature lines as objects in your section definitions for greater control and flexibility.

 ## Manage Sections

 ### Creating, Duplicating and Removing

-Manage your Section list by creating new, setting a associated name to later refer to the configuration, duplicating and removing new types
+Manage your Section list by creating new, setting an associated name to later refer to the configuration, duplicating and removing new types.

 ![Creating Duplicating and Removing](../../../assets/images/GIFs/GP/Creating-Duplicating-and-Removing.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub>